 A Recommendation On Cabling Selection

-This short guide is designed to help end users pondering the choices when planning an installation and provide links to more in-depth information.
-If you have any other opinions about this topics, you are welcome to share with us.
+This short guide is designed to help end-users pondering the choices when planning an installation and provide links to more in-depth information.
+If you have any other opinions about these topics, you are welcome to share it with us.